SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 19.8.3

+The application can now be configured to store uploaded images in an Azure blob storage.

 ### 19.8.2

 - Separated the image storage from the rms storage to prepare for storing the images externally.